-Kathryn Bowen is a commercial litigator.
+Kathryn Bowen is a commercial litigator, with a focus on consumer and employment class actions.
 Prior to joining Keker, Van Nest & Peters, Ms. Bowen clerked for the Honorable Haywood S. Gilliam, Jr. of the U.S. District Court for the Northern District of California and the Honorable John T. Noonan, Jr. of the U.S. Court of Appeals for the Ninth Circuit.

 Ms. Bowen earned her J.D. from the University of California, Berkeley School of Law, and graduated with high distinction from the University of California, Berkeley.
 During law school, Ms. Bowen served as a law clerk in the Criminal Division of the U.S. Attorney's Office in Oakland.

 Ms. Bowen has a background and interest in food law.
 Before beginning her legal career, she worked as a consultant at the United Nations Food and Agriculture Organization in Rome, Italy.
 She has also published several articles dealing with food regulation.

 Representing Essential Access Health and Dr. Melissa Marshall, Keker, Van Nest & Peters filed a motion for a preliminary injunction seeking to prevent the Department of Health and Human Services from enforcing sweeping changes to the Title X Family Planning Program.
 Read more

 Following the U.S. Department of Health and Human Services’ finalization of sweeping changes to the Title X Family Planning Program, Keker, Van Nest & Peters has filed a lawsuit on behalf of Essential Access Health and Dr. Melissa Marshall, a family medicine doctor practicing at a Title X-funded health center in Yolo County, California.
 Read more

 "Protecting Regulatory Expressions of Food Populism Through Interstate Cooperation," 85 Tennessee Law Review (2017)